astropy/astropy/docs/cosmology/index.rst

 redshift or the transverse separation corresponding to a measured angular separation.

-For details on reading and writing cosmologies, see :ref:`read_write_cosmologies`.
+For details on reading and writing cosmologies from files, dictionaries, and :class:`~astropy.table.Table`s, see :ref:`read_write_cosmologies`.

 Getting Started
 ===============